 Indeed, a growing body of research suggests that an integrated, dual-diagnosis approach to treatment will likely improve the outcome for patients with coinciding conditions.

 Here at Skywood Recovery, we believe strongly in providing an integrated, dual-diagnosis approach to treatment, as may be needed by our clients.
 We have been recognized by more than ten federally funded studies for our highly effective strategies and results in comparison to other programs nationwide.
 We encourage you to carefully consider all the pertinent facts before deciding which treatment provider is worthy of your trust.

-1 “Co-occurring Disorder”, Substance Abuse and Mental Health Services Administration, http://media.samhsa.gov/co-occurring/ .
+1 “Co-occurring Disorders.”
+Substance Abuse and Mental Health Services Administration.
+8 March 2016.
+Web.
+Accessed 28 June 2017.

-3 “Dual Diagnosis”, MedLinePlus, U.S. National Library of Medicine, https://www.nlm.nih.gov/medlineplus/dualdiagnosis.html .
+3 “Dual Diagnosis.”
+MedLinePlus, U.S. National Library of Medicine.
+25 March 2016.
+Web.
+Accessed 28 June 2017.

-4 Sterling, Stacy, M.P.H., M.S.W., et. al., “Integrating Care for People with Co-occurring Alcohol and other Drug, Medical, and Mental Health Conditions”, National Institute on Alcohol Abuse and Alcoholism, http://pubs.niaaa.nih.gov/publications/arh334/338-349.pdf .
+4 Sterling, Stacy, M.P.H., M.S.W., et. al., “Integrating Care for People with Co-occurring Alcohol and other Drug, Medical, and Mental Health Conditions.”
+National Institute on Alcohol Abuse and Alcoholism.
+2011.
+Web.
+Accessed 28 June 2017.